-Strategy 1: Strengthen Literacy Development PK-12
+Strategy 1: Strengthen Literacy Development Pre-K Through Grade 12

-We will continue our literacy initiative to strengthen reading instruction through classroom-based assessment, the implementation of a balanced literacy approach, and embedded intervention strategies.
-We will focus specific attention on integrating writing across all curricular areas, supported with exemplars of student writing, assessment rubrics, and portfolios of student work.
+We will continue our literacy initiative to strengthen reading and writing instruction through classroom-based assessment, the implementation of a balanced-literacy approach, and embedded intervention strategies.
+We will focus specific attention on integrating writing across all curricular areas, identify and develop curriculum materials to support literacy learning, and provide professional development to deepen teachers' understanding of effective literacy practices.